 Kareela means “place of trees” in Aboriginal, and the suburb more than lives up to its name.

-There is a well-regarded primary school, a lovely bay, a small commercial centre, and an 18-hole golf course in addition to the lush nature.
+There is a well-regarded primary school, a lovely bay, a small commercial center, and an 18-hole golf course in addition to the lush nature.

 As a result, it’s usually recognized as a fantastic spot to start a family.